 Details of contract opportunities can be viewed in our eTendering site.

 Capital & Counties Properties PLC and TfL have established a joint venture, Earls Court Partnership Limited, which will enable the development of Earls Court 1 and 2 in line with the Earls Court Masterplan.
 See the Earls Court transaction documents.
+A report into the feasibility of moving the activities at Lillie Bridge Depot has been completed.
+See the Lillie Bridge Depot Feasibility report.

 We allocate money to the London boroughs to spend on projects which support the Mayor's Transport Strategy through a Local Implementation Plan.